Jkimishere/Jkimishere/README.md

 - 👀 I’m interested in ... front end web development.
 - 🌱 I’m currently learning ...
 React.js
 - 💞️ I’m looking to collaborate on ... nothing actually, I like solo dev more.
-- 📫 How to reach me ...idk!
+- 📫 How to reach me ...create a pull request in message.txt!

 <!---
 Jkimishere/Jkimishere is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.